itamartz/itamartz.github.io/README.md

 - User managment - Onbording , Offbording.

 ## Projects
+### Jenkins And Ansible
+- Installing a Jenkins and Ansible environment - Using Docker, HAProxy.
+- Creating and maintain Jenkins jobs, Updates, etc...

+### Horizon VDI
+- Install and Configure Vmware horizon, Using Ansible.
+- Install and Configure New VCenter automatically, Using Powercli, vcsa-deploy

 ### Splunk
-- Installing Multisite Indexer cluster -  Using Ansible.
+- Installing Multisite Indexer cluster. -  Using Ansible.
 - Installing Multisite Search head cluster - Using Ansible.
 - Upgrade, and configuration.

-### Horizon VDI
+### Golden Image
-- Install and Configure Vmware horizon, Using Ansible.
+- Creating and Configure golden image for a global company - Using MDT, DFSR
-- Install and Configure New VCenter automatically